r-forge/returnanalytics/pkg/Dowd/readme.txt

 #***************************************************************
-# most suitable function similar to bootsrtp in matlab is still to be checked
+# Bootstrap is almost complete.
+It is still to be tested/debugged.
+Tests still remaining.
-# original bootstrp VaR so that still needs to be checked.
-# Other functions depending on bootstrp are still only half complete.
 #***************************************************************
 # Jarque-Bera Test:
 # It has to be checked Probability of null (H0) or (H1).